shakilmith/documentaion/quarkus/qute/render-collection/index.md

 indexParity - outputs odd or even based on the count value
 ```

 **Note:** However, the keys cannot be used directly.
 Instead, a prefix is used to avoid possible collisions with variables from the outer scope.
 By default, the alias of an iterated element suffixed with an underscore is used as a prefix.
-For example, the hasNext key must be prefixed with it_ inside an {#each} section: {it_hasNext}.
+For example, the hasNext key must be prefixed with it_ inside an **{#each}** section: **{it_hasNext}**.

-Let's how to use count key method in for section.
+Let's how to use **count** key method in for section.

 **planet.html**